Contact Us

 Choosing the Right Labradoodle Size for You

-• Standard – Ideal for active owners or those wanting a larger, sturdier dog
+• Standard: Ideal for active owners or families wanting a larger, sturdier dog

 FAQs About Australian Labradoodle Size